 9. The right to be wrong

 One of the basic rights in a relationship is the right to be wrong sometimes.
 You might make a mistake and say or do the wrong thing occasionally and it should be considered normal, and nothing to criticize or shame each other about.
+Being wrong more than once in a relationship is perfectly all right and if your partner keeps berating you for it, it’s a red flag that you mustn’t ignore.

 Related Reading: What Is An Enmeshed Relationship?
 Signs And How To Set Boundaries